 Social Practice Coordinator

 Sarah Sproule (she/they) is an emerging artist and arts administrator originally from Waterdown, ON.
 She received her BFA in Studio Art as well as a BA in Art History from McMaster University.
 During that time, she focused both her artistic practice and research on contemporary sculpture.
 Sarah works primarily in the casting and mould-making process, utilizing plaster, clay, and found objects to create dimensional images of abstracted bodies.

-Their work primarily explores the relationship between their suburban upbringing and their experience of disability, queerness and the intersections that exist between them.
 Sarah is currently serving on the Board of Directors at Hamilton Artists Inc. and is a member of the Assembly Gallery.
 As an administrator, Sarah has previously held positions at Hamilton Artists Inc., at McMaster University’s Archives and Research Division, and The Bertrand Russell Archives and Research Centre.